 - Finish by taking some extra time to clean the bite area and your hands with rubbing alcohol or soap and water.

-While scientists confirm it’s difficult to pinpoint how prevalent the spread of disease may be this year compared to previous seasons, it’s best to help fight back with preventive measures whenever you’re outside.
+So far this year, tick bite prevalence is on track with other recent years.
+It’s best to help fight back with preventive measures whenever you’re outside.
 If you or someone in your family is bitten, be sure to watch the wound closely.
 If rash, swelling or pain occurs, schedule a visit to see your doctor.